burzum/cakephp-payments-plugin/readme.md

 * Use the PaymentApiLog to log payment related messages

 Contact us to get your processor reviewed and added to this list if it matches the acceptance criterias.

+### Recommended field names

+To make it easier for everyone to use different processors without the need to map the fields of the app to all the processors in a different way the following field names are recommended:

+Generic fields:

+* amount
+* description

+For Credit Card processors

+* card_number
+* card_code
+* card_holder
+* card_expiration_date

 ## Support